Americans love Costco. The warehouse chain has more than 94 million card-carrying members.

-Nonmembers cannot purchase optical items, though.
+Nonmembers cannot purchase optical items, however.
 So, it might be wise to first check out “Lookin’ Good!
 How to Get a Killer Deal on Eyeglasses.”

 Not all Costco clubs have optical departments.
 Visit the “Find a Warehouse” page to look up specific locations, and click on “Store Details” to find out whether a location has an optical department.

 7. Buy prescription drugs

 Prescription drugs are the one exception to Costco’s 5% surcharge for nonmembers who order online.

 Additionally, nonmembers can generally use the pharmacies in Costco clubs.
 Just note that this can vary from state to state due to differences in state laws.
 Costco states that pharmacies are open to nonmembers “where required by state law.”

 Also, not all Costco locations have pharmacies.
 So, nonmembers might want to call ahead before using a brick-and-mortar Costco pharmacy for the first time.
 Again, visit the “Find a Warehouse” page to find out whether a location has a pharmacy.

 If your prescription drug costs are limited to copays and you don’t frequent Costco, you’re probably better off using your nearest pharmacy.
 But if you pay out of pocket for prescriptions, compare what you currently pay to what Costco charges for your medications.

 Costco pharmacies also carry medications for your pet.

-For more tips, check out “6 Ways Warehouse Stores Get You to Spend Too Much.”
+For more tips on shopping at Costco, check out “6 Ways Warehouse Stores Get You to Spend Too Much.”

 What’s your favorite way to save money at warehouse clubs?
 Share with us by commenting below or over on our Facebook page.